Air Conditioner Repair Checklist

 4 Steps to Cleaning Your Air Conditioning Equipment

 Weeds, plants and bushes can obstruct your condensing unit.
 This can restrict its airflow, make it less energy efficient and affect your comfort.
 Here’s a way you can get your system working smoothly again.

 - Turn off power totally at the breaker or outdoor lever.

 - Get rid of greenery debris around the air conditioner.
 Once you’ve cleared larger clutter within a two-foot area, you can use a fine-bristled brush or vacuum to slowly remove dust from the condenser fins.
-Bent fins can also impact performance, so you can attempt to reshape them with a small knife.
+Bent fins can also impact performance.

 - Use a hose nozzle to slowly clean the fins from inside the system.
 Don’t get moisture on the fan motor.

 - Restore the power.

 When air conditioning systems don’t have sufficient refrigerant, they’ll have to work much harder to remove heat and humidity from your rooms.